 The largest part of loans to individuals is in the form of residential real estate mortgages.
 Mortgages are granted to individuals to buy or refinance real estate for their own use.
 Mortgages are secured by the first lien on the residential real estate or consecutive liens from and including the first lien.
-The Bank actively manages the mortgage portfolio, for example by having highly trained mortgage consultants, by making payment processing effortless with automatic transfers and by actively initiating collection procedures in a timely manner by contacting customers immediately if payments are late.
-In July 2017, regulators set a cap of 85% of market value for the LTV of all new mortgages in Iceland but up to 90% LTV for first-time buyers.4 The Bank's policy was already stricter than that and therefore this new regulation had no effect on the Bank's mortgage portfolio.
+The Bank actively manages the mortgage portfolio by making payment processing effortless with automatic transfers and by actively initiating collection procedures in a timely manner by contacting customers immediately if payments are late.

 Term loans to individuals are often secured with residential real estate but do not satisfy all the requirements needed to be classified as the product type mortgages.
 These loans may have a nonstandard term structure, or the purpose of the loan may not have been to acquire the underlying property.
-Other examples are additional loans for first-time homebuyers or loans for home improvements.
 These term loans are generally not as well collateralised as mortgages.
+Other examples are uncollateralised consumer loans granted by an automated process through the Bank's app.
 A last group of term loans are loans provided to individuals for purchases of vehicles, mostly cars and campers.
 These loans are usually well collateralised.